If you’re wondering how to pump faster at work or at home, I’ve got some tips for you. To make it, you know, a little less dreadful.

 When I nursed both of my babies, I was teaching and my schedule was not flexible.
 At all.
 Unfortunately I could just leave my students for 30 minutes to go pump a couple times a day.

-So I had to learn some tricks and I also had to come up with the perfect breastfeeding and pumping schedule.
+So I had to learn some tricks and I also had to come up with the perfect schedule for pumping at work.

 This post contains affiliate links.